mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 We're delivering this presentation on the unceded ancestral lands of many Indigenous peoples.
 We honour the knowledge, stewardship, and care with which they've tended this land throughout history, and recognise the deep and lasting damage that colonisation has inflicted on them.
-We pledge to do my best to respect, learn from, and support these peoples.
+We pledge to do our best to respect, learn from, and support these peoples.
 We can all do better.

 ---